lazysho/fgoSaltFlush/README.md

 Of course, I used the rates of summoning that F/GO provided.
 From what I understood, you have a **44% chance of summoning a servant** and **56% chance for craft essence**.
 I didn't include the **drop rates of each servant** in the calculation because ~~I'm not really sure (???) how and where to include those rates in the program I made.
 I'll just figure that out later.~~

-I think I have figured out how to add drop rates.

 ### Process
 Now, here's how fgoSaltFlush plans to flush your salt.
 1. First thing I did when I got the banner is **split the pool** into two types, **servant** and **craft essence**.